Rajpratik71/zfs_wiki/Buildbot-Options.md

 There are a number of ways to control the ZFS Buildbot at a commit level.
-This page will provide a summary various options that the ZFS Buildbot supports and how it impacts testing.
+This page provides a summary of various options that the ZFS Buildbot supports and how it impacts testing.
 More detailed information regarding its implementation can be found at the [ZFS Buildbot Github page](https://github.com/zfsonlinux/zfs-buildbot).

 ## Choosing Builders